 Before submitting, share your course choices with your high school counselor and parents by printing the form or reviewing it with them online.
-Have both sign the signature page provided on the eForm to approve your participation in dual enrollment.
-Submit the Dual Enrollment eForm after uploading the completed a signature page.
+Have both sign the signature page to approve your participation in dual enrollment.
+Submit the Dual Enrollment eForm after uploading the completed signature page.

 The start date of your course(s) will be listed in the schedule.
 Also be sure to look at key dates on Cabrillo's Academic Calendar.